-Two recent studies in the implementation of Matrix Multiplication on C64 [6, 1] have shown the effectiveness of several optimization techniques (Table 1).
-The initial implementations studied targeted SRAM and DRAM and it achieved a performance of 13.9 GFLOPS [6].
-Further optimization of on-chip SRAM memory usage resulted in a performance of 44.12 GFLOPS [1].
+Two recent studies in the implementation of Matrix Multiplication on C64 [6], [1] have shown the effectiveness of several optimization techniques (Table I).
+The initial implementations studied targeted SRAM and DRAM and they achieved a performance of 13.9 GFLOPS [6].
+Further